dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/designer/advanced/edmx/msl-spec.md

 -   ScalarProperty (zero or more)
 -   **ComplexProperty** (zero or more)
--   ComplextTypeMapping (zero or more)
+-   ComplexTypeMapping (zero or more)
 -   Condition (zero or more)

 ### Applicable Attributes